 Padres Press Release

-Monarch School volunteer to be honored tonight for her impact in the area of youth fitness
+Co-recipients to be honored Friday for their impact and leadership in the area of children's health

-SAN DIEGO - The San Diego Padres today announced the recipient of the third Hispanic Heritage Comunidad Award.
-Daynara Castillo, a volunteer dance teacher at the Monarch School, has been selected by members of the Padres' Hispanic Community Leadership Council (HCLC) for her dedication to improving the lives of youth, specifically in the area of fitness.
-She will be honored before tonight's 7:05 p.m. game vs. the San Francisco Giants.
+The San Diego Padres today announced the recipients of the first of four Hispanic Heritage Comunidad Awards for 2013.
+Carmen Delgadillo, founder of the Friends of Scott Foundation, and Richard Nares, founder of the Emilio Nares Foundation, have been selected as co-recipients of the award by members of the Padres' Hispanic Community Leadership Council (HCLC) for their dedication to improving the lives of families and youth, specifically in the area of children's health.
+They will be honored before Friday's 7:10 p.m. game vs. the Washington Nationals.

-The Padres' Hispanic Heritage Comunidad Awards were established this season to recognize and pay tribute to individuals or organizations whose work makes a positive impact on those who live and work in San Diego's Hispanic community.
-In support of the Padres Foundation's community vision, three awards will be given throughout the year, one each in the areas of children's health (LIVE), children's education (LEARN) and youth baseball/softball or youth fitness (PLAY).
-The first two awards, in the areas of children's health and education, were presented earlier this season to Dr. Raul Trejo of the Scripps Family Medicine Residency Program and Armando Cataño, a teacher at Monroe Clark Middle School in City Heights, respectively.
+The Padres' Hispanic Heritage Comunidad Award series was established in 2012 to recognize and pay tribute to individuals or organizations whose work makes a positive impact on those who live and work in San Diego's Hispanic community.
+In support of the Padres Foundation's community vision, four awards will be given throughout the 2013 season, one each in the areas of children's health (LIVE), children's education (LEARN), youth baseball/softball or youth fitness (PLAY) and supporting our law enforcement and military communities (SERVE).

-All three Hispanic Heritage Comunidad Award winners will be honored on the field before the Padres game on Friday, Sept.
-28, 2012, as part of Hispanic Heritage Night presented by Verizon.
+All four Hispanic Heritage Comunidad Award winners will be honored on the field before the Padres game on Friday, Sept.
+20, 2013, as part of Hispanic Heritage Night presented by Verizon.